deathworlders/online/content/books/deathworlders/chapter-46-hellfall.md

 Thwarted and wounded, it sprayed them with a parting burst of firepower to force their heads down, and vanished among the trains.

-‘Base and ‘Horse immediately piled onto Kiwi, checking he was alright, but he waved them off as he tried to stand up.
+‘Base and ‘Horse immediately piled onto KIWI, checking he was alright, but he waved them off as he tried to stand up.

 “‘M’alright...
 Jus’ winded...”

-‘Base didn’t bother arguing with him, wrapped an arm around Kiwi’s gut and stood up with several hundred pounds of Operator plus his gear flung effortlessly over his shoulder.
+‘Base didn’t bother arguing with him, wrapped an arm around KIWI’s gut and stood up with several hundred pounds of Operator plus his gear flung effortlessly over his shoulder.
 “Nuh-uh.
 Quick check and some Crude.
 Just take a minute.”
 He jogged off toward relative safety; two men out of the fight for the moment.

 There was another *thump.* That Array was still up, an’ it needed to come down *yesterday* before another one’a those tanks came through.